(Unless you can handle the workflow)

 Don’t try to make Avatar right out of the gate.
 James Cameron started on Piranha 2: The Spawning and built his way up over time.
 He made the best movies he could with what he had access to at the time.

 The new RED Weapon camera has been a problem to deal with for many indie filmmakers.
-The RED Weapon shoots 4K, 5K and 6K and has extremely large files to deal with.
-If you don’t have a RED Rocket X card (cost: $6750 + Warranty $395) that help you process the footage, you are out of luck in post production.
+The RED Weapon shoots 4K, 5K, and 6K and has extremely large files to deal with.
+If you don’t have a RED Rocket X card (cost: $6750 + Warranty $395) that helps you process the footage, you are out of luck in post-production.

 It will take you weeks, depending on your system, to attempt to transcode all that footage.
 Editing in RED RAW will be out of the question.